-Costco and Sam’s Club both offer group rates that are competitive!
+Costco and Sam’s Club both offer group rates that are competitive.
 In fact, if you’re a member, I’d skip Expedia and go directly to them.
-You can still use AutoSlash after to make sure you’re getting the best price.
+You can still use AutoSlash afterwards to make sure you’re getting the best price.

 Another great deal is offered through AAA: with Hertz you can get a free car seat.
 While you may save more by bringing it (airlines will check a car seat for free), it’s definitely a nice perk.

 To Priceline or not to Priceline?

 In general, I’m a Priceline fan for car rental, EXCEPT under certain conditions.
 Be sure you can answer “yes” to these questions before trying Priceline: